 All students who live within the home zone described below shall be entitled to enrol at the school.

-Starting at the intersection of Barry’s Point Road (excluded) and Esmonde Road, travel east along Esmonde Road.
+Starting at the intersection of Barry’s Point Road (excluded) and Esmonde Road, travel east along Esmonde Road (even house numbers only).
 Turn north into Lake Road (included) and east into Park Road.
 Follow the coast south around the peninsula including all roads in Hauraki, Belmont, Narrow Neck, Vauxhall, Devonport, Stanley Bay and Bayswater.

 All residential addresses on included sides of boundary roads and all no exit roads off included sides of boundary roads are included in the zone unless otherwise stated.

-Each year the Board of Trustees will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
-The Board will publish this information by notice in a daily or community newspaper circulating in the local area.
+Each year the School Board will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
+The Board will publish this information by notice in a daily or community newspaper circulating in the local area and in our school newsletter.
 The notice will indicate how applications are to be made and will specify a date by which all applications must be received.

 Applications for enrolment will be processed in the following order of priority: